Frequency Is What You Need: Considering Word Frequency When Text Masking Benefits Vision-Language Model Pre-training: Related work

 Subsequently, CLIPA~\cite{li2023clipa} introduced block masking and syntax masking.
-As already mentioned in Section~\ref{sec:intro}, CLIPA~\cite{li2023clipa} shows that text masking during training can improve the performance of a VLM.
+As already mentioned in~\cref{sec:intro}, CLIPA~\cite{li2023clipa} shows that syntax masking achieves the best performance when applying text masking.
 CLIPA syntax masking prioritizes the retention of nouns, followed by adjectives and then other words.
 In~\cite{li2023clipa}, syntax masking outperforms the truncation, random, and block approaches.
-However,~\cite{li2023clipa} does not vary the number of training epochs.
+However,~\cite{li2023clipa} experiments only with a fixed number of epochs, and does not test performance as the number of training epochs increases.
 An important contrast with our work, as previously mentioned, is our attention to the number of training epochs.
 Further, CLIPF, as we will see, counters the danger of giving overly high priority to nouns, leading to overfitting, and also avoids overly suppressing words of the POS category ``Other''.

-An initial effort to exploit frequency information for text masking during VLM training was made by SW-CLIP~\cite{liang2023swclip}.
-Unfortunately, SW-CLIPF introduces a frequency cutoff threshold, which reduces performance.
-In order to exploit frequency information effectively each training text needs to fill as many available input tokens as possible, as is done in CLIPF.
+As mentioned in the introduction, CLIPF is inspired by earlier training of text models~\cite{mikolov2013distributed}, which selected words by frequency.
+An initial attempt was made to transfer this idea to CLIP training in a short workshop paper~\cite{liang2023swclip} published at the same time as CLIPA.
+The algorithmic novelty of our CLIPF strategy compared to the frequency masking in ~\cite{mikolov2013distributed} and~\cite{liang2023swclip} is the use of the word masking probability score for prioritization, based on the insight that the hard threshold must be dropped.
+In short, in order to exploit frequency information effectively, each training text needs to fill as many available input tokens as possible, as is done in CLIPF.